t-muthuri/building-permit-cost-calculator-be/README.md

 Replace with the actual name of the Django app

 ### `python manage.py flush`
-Remove all data from the database and re-exectes any post-synchronization handlers
+Remove all data from the database and re-executes any post-synchronization handlers

 # How to set up the application